mattchapmangit/rpyhome/README.md

 # rpyhome
-home automation with raspberrypi and esp8266
+python-based home automation with raspberrypi and micropython on esp8266